NitrousSL/api/README.md

         const response = await axios.get(`https://cash.app/$${query}`);

-        const exists = response.data.includes('var profile =');
+        // determine if the query has returned a valid response const exists = response.data.includes('var profile =');

         // parse the response, and return data which is then sent to the client